About Romeo and Juliet

 Will there be any refreshments?

 Yes.
-There will be hot, soft and alcoholic drinks available at our Bar & Cafe.
+There will be hot, soft and alcoholic drinks and snacks available at our Bar & Cafe.
 Due to the nature of the production, we are unable to accommodate picnics.

 How can I buy refreshments?